Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

 with $x_0=(0.25,0.25)$.

-\cref{fig:box_sequence_logs} shows the energy of the system $E$ (left panel), the negative time derivative of the energy $-\dd{E}{t}$ (central panel), and the time step taken $\delta t$ (right) by the solver in a semi-logarithmic scale as a function of the simulated time.
-In \cref{fig:box_sequence_imgs}, we report snapshots of $\Norm{\C}$ at selected time instances as indicated in the text boxes in \cref{fig:box_sequence_logs}; these plots are given in logarithmic scale to appreciate the network ramifications fully.
+\Cref{fig:box_sequence_logs} shows the energy of the system ($E$, left panel), the negative time derivative of the energy ($-\frac{dE}{dt}$, central panel), and the time step ($\delta t$, right) taken by the solver in a semi-logarithmic scale as a function of the simulated time.
+In \Cref{fig:box_sequence_imgs}, we present snapshots of $\Norm{\C_h}$ at selected time instances, as indicated in the text boxes (labeled from A to E) in \Cref{fig:box_sequence_logs}.
+These plots are displayed on a logarithmic scale to fully appreciate the network ramifications.

-The system's energy is monotonically decreasing; we observe a rapid decay in the early phases of the simulation, where the norm of the conductivity matrix is propagating almost homogeneously within the domain (see panel A in \cref{fig:box_sequence_imgs}), and relatively large time steps can be taken.
-During the early stage, a smooth pattern in $\C$ is formed due to the positive tensor-product term $\nabla p\otimes\nabla p$ in \cref{eq:flow} and the energy variations are associated with the $\nabla p \cdot ( \C + r \mathbb{I} ) \nabla p$ term.
-After this initial phase, the network begins to form (see panels B and C in \cref{fig:box_sequence_imgs}) due to the interplay of the positive tensor product term and the negative term $- \nu \left(\Norm{\C }^2 + \varepsilon \right)^\frac{\gamma-2}{2} \C$; energy variations are smaller, and the time step automatically selected by the solver is also decreased.
-In the final part of the simulation, the energy continues to decrease toward its steady state at a slower pace with minimal variations to the conductivity matrix (see panels D and E), and relatively larger time steps can be taken.
-The network patterns at all time instances are symmetric along the bisector of the domain, confirming the robustness of the fully implicit solver.
+The system's energy is monotonically decreasing; we observe a rapid decay in the early phases of the simulation, as the conductivity field evolves from an initially homogeneous state to a spatially heterogeneous configuration (see panels A and B in \Cref{fig:box_sequence_imgs}), allowing for relatively large time steps to be taken.
+During the early stage, a smooth pattern in $\C_h$ is formed due to the positive tensor-product term $\nabla p_h\otimes\nabla p_h$ in \eqref{eq:flow} and the energy variations are associated with the $\nabla p_h \cdot ( \C_h + r \mathbb{I} )\ \nabla p_h$ term.
+After this initial phase, the network begins to form (see panels B and C in \Cref{fig:box_sequence_imgs}) due to the interplay of the positive tensor product term and the negative term associated with the metabolic cost $- \nu (\Norm{\C_h }^2 + \varepsilon)^\frac{\gamma-2}{2} \C_h$; energy variations are smaller, and the time step automatically selected by the solver is also decreased.
+In the final part of the simulation, the energy continues to decrease toward its steady state at a slower pace, with minimal variations in the branching structure (see panels D and E).
+Consequently, relatively larger time steps can be taken.
+The network patterns at all time instances are symmetric across the domain bisector, confirming the robustness of the fully implicit solver.
+The positive semidefiniteness of $\C_h$ is preserved during the time-stepping process (see \Cref{sec:ode_robust}).